Our privacy notice

 To exercise your rights, please contact us.

-You have the right to access information that we hold about you.
-This can range from a simple request which we can answer over the phone, to providing a copy of all the information that we hold about you.
+You have the right to access the personal information that we hold about you.
+This includes information we have collected directly from you, as well as information we have collected from others.
 Your information might relate to your injuries or levies.
 It might also relate to other times you have engaged with us, such as if you were previously employed by ACC.

 You can request your information via our online tool

-Responding to your request
+Responding to your access request

 We’ll talk to you about how you would like to have your information sent to you (for example, whether you would like a digital or hard copy).
 We won’t charge you for this service.